TheaaaShen/Notes/Interview Behavioral.md

 **One line summary**: Used java to support internal regulatory reporting system

 - automate the process of daily fetching reports using Java
-- In this position, most of the time I was doing a project management job for example, i keep track of every morning meeting and based on that, I created / updated tickets using JIRA and LeanKit.
+- In this position, most of the time I was doing a project management job for example, i keep track of every morning meeting and based on that, I created / updated tickets using kanban board JIRA and LeanKit.